-Our state-of-the-art digital cameras are fixed on gyro-stabilised mountings on one of our specialised survey aircraft, allowing us to survey large areas quickly and cost-effectively to a resolution of up to 1.5 cm per pixel.
+Our state-of-the-art digital cameras are fixed on gyro-stabilised mountings on a specialised survey aircraft, allowing us to survey large areas quickly and cost-effectively to a resolution of up to 1.5 cm per pixel.

 Using specialist software, these images are geo-referenced and turned into detailed composite images.
-Our experienced image analysts then examine the pictures for signs of invasive species, such as the pink flowers of Himalayan balsam.
+Our experienced image analysts then examine the pictures for signs of non-native plant species, such as the pink flowers of Himalayan balsam.

 At the same time, we apply algorithms that allow us to automatically create maps showing the various types of vegetation across the landscape.
 Ground validation can be used to confirm the classification.

-We use this information to map the location, type and extent of invasive species.
-In addition, the very high resolution imagery makes it possible to map any cracks in concrete or tarmac, as well as the collapse of river banks or flood defences.
+We use this information to map the location, type and extent of the species.
+In addition, the very high-resolution imagery makes it possible to map any cracks in concrete or tarmac, as well as collapsed riverbanks or flood defences.

-Where invasive plant species are already well established, clients use our mapping of invasive species to inform their mitigation and management efforts.
+Where non-native plant species are already well established, clients use our maps to inform their mitigation and management efforts.
 Where species are less well established, our surveys give an early warning.